 In rare circumstances, USCIS might request a certificate of single status from the civil registry in your home country.

 Some of the laws on derivation of citizenship require you to have obtained a green card by a certain age, or before your parents became U.S. citizens.
 In such a case, you'll want to include a copy of your green card or other proof of permanent resident status along with your Form N-600.
 You should also include a copy of your passport stamp showing the date you entered the United States on your green card.

 All supporting documents accompanying the N-600 form should be readable copies.
 Don't send originals—you won't get them back.

 If the documents are in a language other than English, those need to be translated, word for word, by a competent translator, into English.

 The translator should include a signed statement on the bottom of the translated version saying: "I, [name] certify that I am competent to translate from [the language of the document] to English and that the above is a true and correct translation to the best of my knowledge and belief."

-Below that, the translator should not only add a signature, but his or her address, telephone number, and the date.
+Below that, the translator should not only add a signature, but their address, telephone number, and the date of signing.

 If you have any questions at all about whether you have acquired or derived U.S. citizenship, or what documents will help prove your case, consult an immigration lawyer.
 The process of getting a certificate of citizenship can be lengthy under the best of circumstances.
 If USCIS isn't convinced by your documentary proof, the decision will drag on even longer, as the agency sends you notices asking for more documents, then takes time to review those documents, and so on.
 Having a lawyer's help will ensure that you present the best possible forms of proof to begin with.